KuvA Research Days 2025

 Venue: The White Studio

 The day celebrates the past ten years and more to come of KuvA Research Days and dives into the diverse journey of the past, present and emerging doctoral projects.
 The anniversary coverage includes a curated setting of artistic research in-their-making, on display in the White Studio: a series of ’objectiles’*, framed from within ongoing projects by four current doctoral researchers who have started their doctoral studies in the 2020’s.
-As part of this day, the Academy of Fine Arts doctoral alumnae will realise their current or past research as a series of ‘timelines’ within the parameters of the White Studio as a play on the ‘poster’ sessions at more traditional academic conferences.
+As part of this day, the Academy of Fine Arts and Theatre Academy doctoral alumnae will realise their current or past research as a series of ‘timelines’ within the parameters of the White Studio as a play on the ‘poster’ sessions at more traditional academic conferences.
 The ‘objectiles’ and ‘posters’ form a group display, an exhibition, and a space for symposia presentations all at once.

 –*The term objectile was proposed by G. Deleuze to describe objects as events or actions that unfold as they move through space and time.
 (See Deleuze 1988, The Fold)